Raffi-Souren/genai-capital-mkts/README.md

 ## 🎯 Live Demo Script

-For conference presentations, follow this sequence:
+For demos, follow this sequence:
 1. **Start in Mock mode** to ensure smooth flow
 2. **Toggle to Live** for one impressive GPT-5 example
 3. **Always have backup JSON files** ready